Top 10 Christian Bodybuilders (Who Found God)

 mike christian

-Mike Christian, nicknamed The Iron Warrior, was a top bodybuilder in the 80’s who posed as a threat to Lee Haney’s dominant spell.
-We saw Mike combine huge mass with great conditioning.
-His dense and thick upper body was his biggest strength
+Mike Christian, nicknamed The Iron Warrior, was a top bodybuilder in the 80s who posed as a threat to Lee Haney’s dominant spell.
+We saw Mike combine huge mass with outstanding conditioning.
+His dense and thick upper body was his biggest strength.

 Money, women, and drug abuse led to Mike losing his business, house, and fiancé.
 Such dark times caused Mike to seek help, going into rehab and eagerly studying the Bible.
-Through the grace of God, Mike was healed, being victorious over his sin and drug-free since 2007.
-Today, he regularly attends church with his good friend Flex Wheeler (2).
+By God’s grace, Mike received healing, triumphed over his sin, and has been drug-free since 2007.
+Today, he regularly attends church with his loyal friend Flex Wheeler (2).

 Flex Wheeler